wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/5-explore-threat-hunting-with-microsoft-threat-protection.md

 Microsoft Threat Protection itself is made possible by the power of the Azure cloud coupled with insights from the Microsoft Intelligent Security Graph.
 At the most basic level, the Intelligent Security Graph collects all the security-related data from every Microsoft application.
 It then crunches this massive amount of threat intelligence and security data from across Microsoft’s portfolio against indicators, expert human rules, and machine learning (ML) algorithms in Microsoft AI.
 Intelligent Security Graph then generates meaningful alerts, identifying threat components and activities that automated investigation and response (AIR) capabilities can remediate.

 For example, Microsoft Threat Protection distinguishes between malicious and normal attempts to write to the system registry.
 It does so by looking at millions of examples of registry writes and their contexts.
 These contexts include the files or processes involved, file pedigrees, whatever was written to the registry, the time the writes were completed, and so on.
-With this much baseline information, Microsoft AI can confidently raise alerts and start conducting remediation activities, rapidly placing harmful registry modifications and associated files in quarantine.<br>
+With this much baseline information, Microsoft AI can confidently raise alerts and start conducting remediation activities, rapidly placing harmful registry modifications and associated files in quarantine.

 Microsoft AI and other automated systems are effective at finding threats.
 However, human intuition and flexibility can still beat them when dealing with highly specialized or unusual scenarios.
 Microsoft Threat Protection's threat hunting capabilities provide the tools needed by human analysts to let them: